D04: The Role of a Lietime

 GOOD_E: What?

 HEAD WRITER: Hold on a second.
-So you're suggesting that the florist… just sells flowers?
+So—so you're suggesting that the florist… just sells flowers?

 GOOD_E: Yeah.
-Instead of… it says here that you guys have him keeping a secret for the first act.
+Instead of… it says here that you guys have her keeping a secret for the first act.

 GOOD_E: No, I hope not.

-WRITER WITH A BROKEN LEG: There's just scenes of people buying flowers?
+BROKEN-LEG WRITER: There's just… scenes of people buying flowers?

 WRITER 4: This sounds like something my mother, my aunt, my sister, and my silly dad would like!
 And all my stupid neighbors!
 All of them would love this because nothing's happened.
 Oh, and my nephew would love it and he's stupid!